 Civil fraud and asset tracing

-- Banque Internationale de Commerce v Alaghband and others (claim no: CL-2019-000090): US$3.7 million claim in the Commercial Court in which the bank brings a number of claims arising out of an apparent fraud perpetrated against it by its former customer, now in administration and the subject of a Serious Fraud Office investigation.
+- Banque Internationale de Commerce v Alaghband and others (claim no: CL-2019-000090): US$3.7 million claim in the Commercial Court in which the bank brought a number of claims arising out of an apparent fraud perpetrated against it by its former customer, now in liquidation and the subject of a Serious Fraud Office investigation.

 Commodities and international trade